A variant of a Dwyer-Kan theorem for model categories: Dwyer-Kan theorem for model categories

-We are ready now to prove our main result stating that if the Quillen pair $(L,R)$ is a Quillen equivalence of model categories with all objects cofibrant (in a sense, cofibrant model categories), then the induced Quillen pair $(R^*, L^*)$ between the categories of small functors to spaces, equipped with the localized fibrant-projective model structure, is also a Quillen-equivalence.
+We are ready now to prove the first main result of this section stating that if the Quillen pair $(L,R)$ is a Quillen equivalence of simplicial combinatorial model categories with all objects cofibrant, then the induced Quillen pair $(R^*, L^*)$ between the categories of small functors to simplicial sets, equipped with the homotopy model structure, is also a Quillen equivalence.

 \begin{theorem} Given a Quillen equivalence $L\colon \cat A \leftrightarrows \cat B\! :R$ of two model categories with all objects cofibrant, the induced Quillen pair $(R^*, L^*)$ on the categories of small functors equipped with the homotopy model structure (obtained as a localization of the projective model structure) is also a Quillen equivalence. \end{theorem} \begin{proof} We will use the criterion for a Quillen pair to be a Quillen equivalence, \cite[Corollary~ 1.3.16(c)]{Hovey}.